Mark-Ro/Weisfeiler-Lehmann-k-unmatchability-preprocessing/README.md

-# Weisfeiler–Lehmann Test for k‑unmatchability
+# Weisfeiler-Lehmann Test for k‑unmatchability

 This repository implements a pipeline for RDF graph anonymization using **Weisfeiler–Lehman** coloring.
 It identifies which RDF nodes must remain **blank** (unlabeled) to ensure **k‑anonymity** under structural equivalence induced by WL color refinement.